Everything You Need to Know

 Arriving by air into either Phnom Penh or Siem Reap is a fairly painless process.
-UK citizens (amongst other nationalities) can get a visa on arrival which costs $20 and lasts for a month (current as of June 2011).
+UK citizens (amongst other nationalities) can get a visa on arrival which lasts for a month.
 Make sure you have two passport photos with you.

 Jetstar Asia are also reasonably priced and fly into Cambodia from Singapore.
 Malaysia Airlines, Thai Airways, Vietnam Airlines and Bangkok Airways are some other operators flying in to Cambodia.

 And now for the land borders.
 The two most popular are between Thailand's Aranya Prathet to Cambodia's Poipet, and between Bavet in Cambodia and Moc Bai in Vietnam (and vice versa, for both).

 If travelling from Thailand to Cambodia via the Poipet-Aranya Prathet border, avoid the ‘scam bus’ - the tickets are too cheap to be true!
 Instead, it’s easy to cross the border yourself using public transport.
 From Bangkok a train can be organised for about $1.
 It’s best to buy tickets direct from the train station (the day before if you can) as opposed to from a tour agency as there are fake tickets around.
 I ended up buying tickets from an agent and the scary non-English speaking guard looked like he was going to throw us off the train until he managed to find someone to translate for us - we had been ripped off by about $2!

 From the train station, catch a tuk tuk to the border.